amlucas/amlucas.github.io/source/blog/gnn-local-interactions.md

 * A computational grid is a set of nodes connected with each other.
 * Molecular dynamics is essentially a list of particles (nodes) interacting with pairwise forces (edges).
-* Unstructure grids to represent PDEs.
+* Unstructured grids to represent PDEs.
 * Triangle mesh surfaces to represent membranes.

 To test this method I generated \( N \) particles in a square 2D domain, with random positions \(\mathbf{r}_i \sim \mathcal{U}\left([0, L] \times [0, L]\right)\), \(i = 1, 2, \dots, N\).